Why join FRP-BC?

 - Resource package giveaways including children’s books and toys, parenting courses, reading for professional development, etc.

 - Access to the FRP-BC Provincial Standards of Practice which represent expectations for program design and implementation, as well as agency infrastructure.
 This can help with increasing sector profile, laying the foundation for a solid program, and can be used as a feature in grant applications.

 With the purchase of one membership, an unlimited number of staff at your agency will gain access to free online professional development training.
-Possible themes include the following:
+Possible themes in 2022/2023 include the following:

 - Food security and food justice in FRPs

 - COVID-19 data and how the pandemic has affected families